Updated: Feb 12, 2021

 I love watching all that crap on TV, don’t you?
 Living vicariously through the boob tube.
 How much is your cable bill?
 I bet if you added up all the money you spent on Comcast and Hulu, you would have enough money in your piggy bank to take that trip you always wanted to go on.

-Those pictures you scroll through on your Instagram… that guy who looks so happy.
-That girl you wish you could trade places with.
+Those pictures you scroll through on your Instagram; that guy who looks so happy or that girl you wish you could trade places with.
 You’re probably looking at a picture of someone sitting on a beach or standing on top of a mountain.
 You’re not looking at a picture of someone sitting in front of their computer screen with a cold bud light in their hand, staring blankly into the abyss.

 Look up from your phone.

-Fresh air, sunshine, and physical activity are scientifically proven to improve your quality of life and your overall mental health.
-Solving natural challenges posed by a wilderness environment helps us better understand our own lives and the world around us.
+Fresh air, sunshine, and physical activity are scientifically proven to improve your health, quality of life, and well-being.
+Solving natural challenges posed by a wilderness environment helps you better understand your own life and the world around you.

-Walking in the woods lowers blood pressure and levels of cortisol (aka the stress hormone).
+Walking in the woods lowers blood pressure and levels of cortisol.
 Spending time outside reduces mental fatigue and stress.
 It helps with migraines.
 It combats depression and anxiety.

 Einstein once said, “I fear the day that technology will surpass our human interaction.
 The world will have a generation of idiots.”
 Yup.
-Depressed, stressed out, overwhelmed idiots paying $200/month for a cable bill and spending an average of ten minutes outside per day.
+Depressed, stressed out, overwhelmed idiots paying two hundred dollar a month for a cable bill while spending an average of ten minutes outside per day.
 That’s us.
 Generation ABC, XYZ, FOX, and E!

 White noise.
 Busy signals.
 Traffic jams.
 Technical difficulties.

 Smell the rain.
 Take a walk around the block.
-Ruin your favorite shoes stomping around in puddles.
+Ruin your favorite shoes by stomping around in puddles.
 Nature is the brain’s magic medicine.
 It makes you feel a certain kind of way.
-Clear your mind.
-Get grounded.
-Experience the effects of living your life.
+Clear your mind, get grounded, and experience the effects of living your life.